Skip to content

 #Bibino: Best Cross-Platform Option

 Bibino covers platforms that other baby monitor apps ignore.
 It runs on iOS, Android, macOS, Windows, and Linux, which means you can pair almost any two devices you own.
-We tested it with a Windows laptop as the parent station and an old Android phone as the baby camera, and it worked without issues.
+A Windows laptop as the parent station paired with an old Android phone as the baby camera works without issues.

 The standout feature: Bibino monitors up to four baby stations from one parent device in split-screen view.

-Bibino’s official website confirms that the app holds a 4.6-star rating on both the App Store and Google Play, with setup taking under 3 minutes.
+Bibino’s official app page confirms that the app holds a 4.6-star rating on both the App Store and Google Play, with setup taking under 3 minutes.

 #Can You Use a Baby Monitor App Without Wi-Fi?